web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 5. Public Goods
 How can we protect individual privacy while enabling real-world impact and public infrastructure?
 This track invites builders to create privacy-preserving solutions that enhance compliance, aid, and coordination—especially where traditional systems fail.

+**Imagine:** You are the lucky one!
+You live in a relatively free society.
+Not much to complain about.
+But what about *them*?
+What about those who are not as lucky?
+How do we lift them up?
+How do we make them free, seen and yet secure and private?

 Focus Areas:
 - Privacy-first aid & payments → Tools for funding, verified recipients, merchants, and nonprofits—without exposing personal data or requiring government IDs.
 - Identity for the underserved → Privacy-preserving identity and civic tools for off-grid, stateless, or emerging communities.